caraar12345/ei-api/README.md

 ---

-## ✏️ Config
+## ✏️ Config (_environment variables_)

-- Only one thing can be configured - the path base / root path.
+### `EI_ROOT_PATH`
+- Defaults to `/`
 - If you're using a reverse proxy, this means you can have multiple endpoints on one domain by changing the base of the path to something else.
 - The [FastAPI docs](https://fastapi.tiangolo.com/advanced/behind-a-proxy/) do a better job of explaining than I ever could!
-- **Environment variable**: `EI_ROOT_PATH`
-  - Defaults to `/`
+- **You must strip this prefix on the reverse proxy side.**
+  - Here's an example of a [Caddyfile](examples/Caddyfile).